 LENGTH OF NEXT ASSESSMENT PERIOD:

-LETTER SPECIFICS:
+LPR LETTER SPECIFICS:

 POINT OF CONTACT:

 Please review this information for the performance areas in which you inspected or licensed during the LPR assessment period.
 The lead responsible parties for each performance area are given in the chart below.
 Please verify that all applicable inspection report findings have been included and accurately characterized per the guidance given in Inspection Manual Chapter (IMC) 2604, “Licensee Performance Review.”
 Comments should be returned to the designated contact no later than close of business on [date].